 Nearly 29 million others witness this abuse.
 To put this into tangible terms, the nearly 66 million workers who face or witness bullying equal the combined population of fifteen U.S. states.

 If you make it easy for me as a trainer/training manager to intersperse foundational Phonize Playbook training segments with company-specific materials I personal prepare — and provide me an easy authoring tool I can use to gamify what I’m teaching, I’ll consider the Phonize Playbook my training partner.

 Judges, juries and regulatory agencies expect employers to train managers and employees to comply with all laws and regulations.
 No excuses.

 The penalty for inaction or delay — lawsuits, verdicts and hours spent chatting with attorneys and regulators.
 At the same time, employers find it difficult to remove large groups of managers, supervisors, employees or other key stakeholders from their workstations for live training programs.
 If an organization has managers and employees scattered throughout the nation or globe, or working from home, it becomes costly and challenging to pull them together for group training.
-The Morf Media Playbook’s Learning Management System (LMS) alleviates these burdens.
+The Phonize Playbook’s Learning Management System (LMS) alleviates these burdens.
 Managers and employees can learn what they need to, whenever and wherever.

 A recent HR Magazine article identified certain industries as bully-prone.
 Since 1978, I’ve frequently provided training concerning workplace bullying

 and harassment and can confirm that some industries are bully-prone.
 These include health care (where I work with both hospital and medical clinics to intervene in bullying situations) and oil patch and construction companies.
 What makes an industry bullyprone?
 Key factors include an organizational culture that condones bullying behaviors and a rigid hierarchical structure.